wdehoog/donnie/readme.md

 ### Installation
-Donnie and some libraries it needs can be installed from my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog/sailfish_latest_armv7hl/).
+Packages of Donnie and some libraries it needs can be installed from my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog/sailfish_latest_armv7hl/).

 To add this repo: